snopf/snopf/README.md

 2. `Account` = Your account at this service, for example the email address for the email service `my_mail_address@examplemail.com`
 3. `Password length` = The password length you set for this service
 4. `Password iteration` = An integer for every unique (service, account) combination which you increase if you have to set a new password for this combination for example after a databreach at the used service.
-5. 'Rules' = Rules for password creation, for example 'The password must include a lowercase character'
+5. `Rules` = Rules for password creation, for example 'The password must include a lowercase character'
-6. 'Keymap' = A keymap which will be used for the password creation which allows to include and exclude certain characters
+6. `Keymap` = A keymap which will be used for the password creation which allows to include and exclude certain characters

 The account table file is AES encrypted on the hard disk using the same master password (not the master secret on the USB device!) that is used whenever a password request is submitted.